Orkanen/dogsit/Sprint4.md

 We claim the right to terminate accounts that do not share our values or disregard for their own or others safety.

 Make introduction/guide for newly created clubs/kennels/owners/sitters, further explaining what the website provides and how to get started.
+As Admin Create Notification Banners, with link to more information and set time for duration.
+As Trainer, Kennel, Company, Advertisers be able to purchase the ability to create announcement Notification banners based on duration, time, geographical area,